W-O-F/Vlomger/README.md

 ### Introduction
 Immense experience can only be gained through the success and failure in the life.
-The learning tendency is also the thing that affect it a lot, Learning from others experience is a something that can be gained by anyone at any age.
+The learning tendency is also the thing that affect it a lot, Learning from others experience is something that can be gained by anyone at any age.
 So, this was our motivation to create a blogging website.

 ### Technology used